Court of Appeal of Tanzania

 20 September 2007

-A Registrar‑signed decree under Order XLIII r.1(d) can be valid and not render an appeal incompetent; appeal may proceed.
+A Registrar-signed decree under Order XLIII rule 1(d) does not render an appeal incompetent; appeal may proceed.

 20 September 2007